RTP Payload Format for Haptics

 defined Temporal", "User-defined Spatial", "Other".

-_bodypartmask_ indicates, using a bitmask, the location of the
+This parameter is an integer which indicates, using a bitmask, the

-devices or actuators on the body.
-The body part mask is defined in
+location of the devices or actuators on the body.
+The body part mask

-_maxfreq_ indicates the maximum frequency of haptic data for
+This parameter is an integer which indicates the maximum frequency of

-vibrotactile perceptions (Hz).
-Maximum frequency is defined in
+haptic data for vibrotactile perceptions (Hz).
+Maximum frequency is

-_minfreq_ indicates the minimum frequency of haptic data for
+This parameter is an integer which indicates the minimum frequency of

-vibrotactile perceptions (Hz).
-Minimum frequency is defined in
+haptic data for vibrotactile perceptions (Hz).
+Minimum frequency is

 actuators.
 The device type is defined in [ISO.IEC.23090-31]:

-MPEG_haptics.reference_device object.type is a string which MAY in
+MPEG_haptics.reference_device object.type is a string which may hold

 This memo registers a 'haptics' token in the media sub-registry of